Fukushima299792458/IoT-Weather/README.md

 # Wireless Security Alarm
 This is a Wireless motion-triggered alarm that uses a node.js webserver to serve the webpage with information from an ESP32 and its various sensors.
 The outputs of the ESP32 can also be controlled with the webpage.
+This page will focus on how to use the system as those who wish to make modifications can largely see the outputs and read the code to get an in-depth understanding that is outside the scope of this page.
 ## ESP32 Hardware
 ![IMG_4801](https://github.com/Fukushima299792458/IoT-Weather/assets/132644178/8d4f013f-bea6-4465-b910-f30d38808d28)
 # The Button!